Gabriel-Gravin/Teamwork/_posts/2023-10-19-minigametest.md

 ---
 layout: post
-title: Freeplay Minigame test !
+title: Freeplay Minigame test!
 description: jump with link!
-courses: {'compsci': {'week': 7}}
+courses: {'compsci': {'week': 6}}
 type: hacks
 comments: True
 ---

 **Directions**
 Freeplay with Link!
-Use "D" to make him move right, use the "A" to make him move left, and use "W" to make him jump.
+Use "D" to make him move right, use the "A" to make him move left, and use "W" to jump.

 <!DOCTYPE html>
 <html>